-It will make their work much easier and new agents will find it easy to adapt in their new workplace.
+It will make their work much easier and new agents will find it easy to adapt to their new workplace.

 27. Teach the rules

-Each company has their own set of rules.
-Make your call center agents aware of them not to bump into the unnecessary situation later on.
+Each company has its own set of rules.
+Make your call center agents aware of them not to bump into an unnecessary situation later on.

 28. Help them resolve their own problems

 Provide your agents with a comprehensive knowledge base that will help them find the answer to sneaking questions.

 It will also help them quickly resolve customers’ queries without the need of reaching elsewhere.

 Everyone is different and so are your agents.
 Try to analyze each of the agents separately and optimize their training experience in accordance with their abilities and strengths.